RP-pl/PySync/README.md

 * #### locking
   * **CountDownLatch** - a synchronization primitive that allows one or more threads to wait until a set of operations being performed in other threads completes.
   * **ReentrantLock** - a synchronization primitive that may be acquired multiple times by the same thread.
+  * **CycleBarrier** - a synchronization primitive that allows a set of threads to all wait for each other to reach a common barrier point.
   * **RWLock** - a synchronization primitive that solves the readers-writers problem.
   * **ThreadLocal** - a synchronization primitive that allows to store data local to a thread.
 * #### meta